Strategic Location

 Permanent Deepwater — Maintained by National Interest

-Gulf Coast deepwater channels were built for heavy industry beginning in the early-to-mid 1900s.
+Gulf Coast deepwater channels were deepened and maintained over decades to serve LNG terminals, petrochemical facilities, and heavy-draft industrial shipping.
 Deepwater access is engineered and available — not limited to a handful of natural harbor locations.

 Physical Scale